 Q: WHEN WILL I HEAR ABOUT ADMISSIONS DECISIONS?A:

-Because our deadline for application is February 17th, applicants can expect responses to their application by mid-March.
+Because our deadline for application is February 16th, applicants can expect responses to their application by the last week of March.

 Q: WHO DO I CONTACT FOR INFORMATION ABOUT INTERNATIONAL STUDENT ISSUES?A: